nataliaberbetviana/auto-folder-sorter/README.md

 <a id="configuration-en"></a>
 <h2 align="center">⚙️ Configuration</h2>
-The **Auto Folder Sorter** was made to be flexible!
+The <strong>Auto Folder Sorter</strong> was made to be flexible!
 You can customize the destination folders and the file types that will be organized.
-To do this, simply open the **config.json** file with a text editor and make your changes.
+To do this, simply open the <strong>config.json</strong> file with a text editor and make your changes.

 <a id="contribution-en"></a>
 <h2 align="center">🤝 Contribution</h2>
-Contributions are always welcome! ✨ If you have suggestions, want to report a bug, or want to add new features, please open an **issue** or a **pull request**.
+Contributions are always welcome! ✨ If you have suggestions, want to report a bug, or want to add new features, please open an <strong>issue</strong> or a <strong>pull request<strong>.

 <ul style="list-style-type:none;">
   <li>🍴 Fork the project</li>